milesgratz/FastLookup/README.md

     Patch Window : Sunday

 ## Install

+### PowerShell Gallery Install (Requires PowerShell v5)

+	Install-Module -Name FastLookup
+See the PowerShell Gallery for the complete details and instructions.

+### Manual Install

 Download [FastLookup.zip](https://github.com/milesgratz/FastLookup/releases/download/v1.0/FastLookup.zip) and extract the contents into `C:\Users\[User]\Documents\WindowsPowerShell\modules\FastLookup` (you may have to create these directories if they don't exist.)